FastlanePython/Fastlanepy/README.md

 FastlanePy encourages community contributions, with developers invited to fork the repository at [github.com/fastlanepython/FastlanePy/](https://github.com/fastlanepython/FastlanePy/), submit pull requests, and report issues via GitHub Issues.
 This collaborative approach fosters continuous improvement and innovation within the ecosystem.

 #### 📜 Licensing and Contact Information
 FastlanePy is licensed under the MIT License, ensuring open access and flexibility for developers.
-For support, contact [support@FastlanePy.com](mailto:support@FastlanePy.com), follow updates on X at [@FastlanePy](https://x.com/FastlanePy), or join the community on Discord at [Join our Discord Community](https://discord.com/invite/FastlanePy).
+Follow updates on X at [@FastlanePy](https://x.com/FastlanePy).